mooxphp/moox/README.md

 cp composer.json-example composer.json
 ```

-To customize the set of TallUI packages, simply delete the packages from the require-section, you don't want to load, ```composer update``` afterwards.
+To customize the set of TallUI packages, simply delete the packages you don't want to load from the require-section, ```composer update``` afterwards.

 If you want to include custom packages you can clone one or more packages as subrepos into _custom and add them to _custom/composer.json like so: